MahdiFarvardin/MahdiFarvardin.github.io/_pages/about.md

 ---
 Hi there,

-**"Starting 2024, I am actively seeking PhD positions in Machine Learning and Deep Learning, with a primary focus on Interpretability, NLP, Vision, and model explanation"**
+**"I am actively seeking PhD positions in Machine Learning and Deep Learning, with a primary focus on Interpretability, NLP, Vision, and model explanation"**

 I'm a senior master's student in the field of AI and Machine Learning at [Iran University of Science and Technology (IUST)](http://www.iust.ac.ir/en) and happy to be supervised by [Morteza Analoui](https://scholar.google.com/citations?hl=en&user=WN82kZoAAAAJ&view_op=list_works&sortby=pubdate).